SpectraEYEHQ/SpectraSocial/README.md

 ### 📋 Prerequisites
 - 🟢 Node.js v18+
 - 🗄️ MySQL 8.0+

+---

+## 📄 License

+Distributed under the Proprietary License.
+See `LICENSE` for more information.

+---

 <p align="center">
   **Built with ❤️ by the SpectraEYE Team**